showaykerker/better-daily-notes-obsidian-plugin/README.md

 - [ ] Support of other file types. e.g. `.dill`.
 - [ ] Support of installing through [BRAT](https://github.com/TfTHacker/obsidian42-brat).
 - [ ] Support of customizing drag and paste behavior.
-- [ ] Create daily note with template.
 - [ ] Open daily note on startup.
 - [ ] A modal to ask if image compression is required.
 - [ ] Commands to toggle image compression.